Biological-Microsystems-Laboratory/3d-printed-oxygen-control-insert/publishing/response-to-reviewers.md

 •	Page 4 – Why was 6 hrs chosen for cell culture?
 It would seem that the authors could demonstrate a more robust change in expression over the concentrations tested if the experiment was extended to a longer time point, especially considering only the 0% group showed a significant difference in VEGFA expression.

+**Authors' rebuttal:**
-**Authors' rebuttal:** VEGFA is under the transcriptional activity of HIF-1alpha.
+VEGFA is under the transcriptional activity of HIF-1alpha.
 HIF protein peaks at 4 hr, and so we looked at a time point slightly delayed.
 By longer time points, the HIF response is actually suppressed, and many transcripts are not increased with longer time points.
 See Rexius-Hall et al.s' work.

 •	The authors specify concentrations of 21%, 10%, 5%, and 0% were evaluated, however in their Figure 2b, the concentrations appear closer to 13% (not 10%) and 7% (not 5%).
 Variation of 3% can be considerable in physiological environments and it is unclear if the authors recognize this variation.
 It is also amplified by the lack of error bars for each group.

-Authors' rebuttal:
+**Authors' rebuttal:**
+The data in the original submission was analyzed with a two point calibration.
+This method correlates intensites to oxygen concentration assuming a linear Stern-Volmer relationship.
+While standard practice, the two-point calibration suffers from increasing inaacuracy as points are measured further away from the calibration points.

 •	Is sterilization an issue for this device, considering it will be in close contact with biological components?